5 steps to festive calm

 5. Make time for movement

 If you’re feeling frazzled, even a short burst of exercise could help release some of that pent-up festive stress.
 Take the dog for a quick walk, go for a jog around the park or try a ten minute HIIT training session.
-Check out these easy Christmas fitness ideas for inspiration.
+You've also got workouts in the WW app, from on-demand obé videos to live workouts you can stream from our Healthy Body, Healthy Mind Connect group.